SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>Security Hub</summary>

        In this section, you configure AWS Security Hub.
+Fields have been autofilled based on your choices on the [**Configure Sources** screen](#install-cloud-infrastructure-security-for-aws).
+You only need to change values if any are missing or incorrect.
+Carefully review the values to ensure they are correct.

        If fields are missing, or you need to change them, do the following:
        * **6.1 Security Hub Service Configuration**.
           * **Security Hub Regions**.
 The regions from which Security Hub data should be sent.
 To enable multiple regions, enter regions in a comma-separated list.
 See [Multi-region enablement](#multi-region-enablement) above.
        * **6.2 Security Hub Sumo Log Source configuration**.